Malcolm Spence (ice hockey)

-Malcolm Spence (born September 22, 2006) is a Canadian college ice hockey player for the University of Michigan of the National Collegiate Athletic Association (NCAA).
+Malcolm Spence (born September 22, 2006) is a Canadian college ice hockey player who is a left wing for the Michigan Wolverines of the National Collegiate Athletic Association (NCAA).
 He was drafted 43rd overall by the New York Rangers in the 2025 NHL entry draft.

 Playing career

 Spence played youth hockey at the AAA level for the Mississauga Senators.
 During the 2021–22 season, he recorded 29 goals and 27 assists in 28 games.
 Following the season he was named the Greater Toronto Hockey League Player of the Year.

 Spence was drafted second overall by the Erie Otters in the 2022 OHL Priority Selection Draft, after Michael Misa.
 On June 2, 2022, he signed with the Otters.
 During the 2022–23 season, in his rookie season, he recorded 16 goals and 26 assists in 64 games.
 On September 28, 2023, Spence was named an alternate captain for the Otters for the 2023–24 season.
 In his sophomore season, he recorded 19 goals and 43 assists in 66 games.

 On October 22, 2024, Spence was selected to compete in the CHL/USA Prospects Challenge.
 During the 2024–25 season, he recorded 32 goals and 41 assists in 65 regular season games.
 During the playoffs he recorded four goals and five assists in nine games.
 Spence was drafted in the second round, 43rd overall, by the New York Rangers in the 2025 NHL entry draft.

-On May 12, 2025, Spence committed to play college ice hockey at Michigan during the 2025–26 season.
+On May 12, 2025, Spence committed to play college ice hockey at Michigan.
+During the 2025–26 season, in his freshman year, he recorded ten goals and 15 assists in 40 games.
+He recorded his first career goal and assist in the season opener against Mercyhurst on October 3, 2025.